LLNL/sundials/doc/shared/sunmatrix/SUNMatrix_Description.rst

 ====================================

-For problems that involve direct methods for solving linear systems, the SUNDIALS solvers not only operate on generic vectors, but also on generic matrices (of type ``SUNMatrix``), through a set of operations defined by the particular SUNMATRIX implementation.
+For problems that involve direct methods for solving linear systems, the SUNDIALS packages not only operate on generic vectors, but also on generic matrices (of type ``SUNMatrix``), through a set of operations defined by the particular SUNMATRIX implementation.
 Users can provide their own specific implementation of the SUNMATRIX module, particularly in cases where they provide their own ``N_Vector`` and/or linear solver modules, and require matrices that are compatible with those implementations.
-Alternately, we provide three SUNMATRIX implementations: dense, banded, and sparse.
-The generic operations are described below, and descriptions of the implementations provided with SUNDIALS follow.
+The generic ``SUNMatrix`` operations are described below, and descriptions of the SUNMATRIX implementations provided with SUNDIALS follow.

-The generic ``SUNMatrix`` type has been modeled after the object-oriented style of the generic ``N_Vector`` type.
+The generic ``SUNMatrix`` type has been modeled after the object-oriented style of the generic :c:type:`N_Vector` type.
 Specifically, a generic ``SUNMatrix`` is a pointer to a structure that has an implementation-dependent *content* field containing the description and actual data of the matrix, and an *ops* field